What’s in a name? The story of Revelstoke’s Mt. Begbie - Salmon Arm Observer

 How are topographical features named?

-The Geographical Names Office within the Ministry of Forests is responsible for naming.
-However, they do not initiate naming proposals and instead rely on submissions.
+The Geographical Names Office within the ministry of forests is responsible for naming topographical feature.
+However, the office doesn’t initiate naming proposals, instead relying on submissions.

 According to the ministry’s website, names that are considered include names associated with local historical events, a natural feature, a native language, an early resident or someone who died during war.